Songs That Move

 How will it work?

-Each video will start with an introduction about the imagery and stories behind each piece, enabling the listener to find a personal connection.
-The song is then performed in an intimate setting by specialist artists.
-An exercise video can be played at the same time, featuring a dancer demonstrating specific movements.
-The movements are both inspired by the words and carefully choreographed to meet a range of different physical needs.
-The whole experience is also designed to lift mood and inspire imagination.
+Each video starts with an introduction about the imagery and stories behind each piece, enabling the listener to find a personal connection.
+The song is then performed by singer and pianist.
+An exercise video can also be played, featuring a dancer showing movements to follow.
+The movements are inspired by the words and carefully designed to meet a range of specific physical needs.
+The experience as a whole is designed to lift mood and inspire imagination in all users.

 Who are we?